 The pressure dial gauge registers pressure in pounds per square inch, or PSI.
 The pointer moves around the dial indicating the pressure within the unit.
 Pressure can be controlled and maintained by adjusting the heat setting on your stove.

-Note: The pressure dial gauge can be found in the foam filler of the carton.
-It is in a white box.
+NOTE: The pressure dial gauge can be found in the foam filler of the carton.